shopware5/shopware/UPGRADE-5.6.md

     * the template cache is disabled
     * `$this->Response()->setHeader('Cache-Control', 'private', true);` is used in the controller
 * Changed mapping of Elasticsearch fields:
-    * Fields previously handled as `notAnalyzedFields` are now treated as `keyword` fields, meaning they are only searchable completely, not in parts.
+    * Fields previously handled as `notAnalyzedFields` are now treated as `keyword` fields, meaning they are only searchable completely, not in parts instead of not searchable.
 Examples of these fields are:
         * EAN
         * SKU
         * ZIP codes
         * transaction Ids
         * Phone numbers
+        * .raw fields
         * and some more

 ### Removals